 Troubleshooting Our Own SEO Issue

 Google isn’t perfect.
 Yes, we did say that.
 Just like any other company, they do make mistakes every now and then, even when it comes to search engine results (SERPs) and their algorithms.
-They have even on occasions rolled out algorithms to fix previous algorithms.
+They have even on occasion rolled out algorithms to fix previous algorithms.

 Drop in Average Rank